Trees for Liberty

 Do I get to select the species of tree planted in front of my home?

-Our program manager is a certified arborist with experience in species selection.
-All species of trees have also been approved by the City of Liberty.
-Species diversity is critical for mass plantings, such as these, so great care will go into planning the planting locations.
+Sometimes!
+If you sign up far enough in advance and we are able to get ahold of you, we may ask you your preference of tree species from a short list.
+If it is later in the planting season and our inventory is limited, we may have to choose for you.
+Luckily, our program manager is a certified arborist with experience in species selection.
+All species of trees have also been approved by Liberty Parks.
+Species diversity is critical for mass plantings such as these, so great care will go into making sure there is a variety.
 Species have been chosen for their resiliency to poor urban conditions.
 Trees selected will not have messy fruit or other nuisance issues.
-We will give you a short list of species to pick from if you feel passionate about choosing the species, otherwise our forester will do it for you.
 Once your tree has been planted, we will leave behind a flyer on your door with the species of tree that has been planted as well as watering instructions.

 How large will the tree be when planted?